n4ru/1vyrain/README.md

 - Support for custom bios images (coreboot, skulls, heads)

 # BIOS Mod Features:
-- Overclocking support (37xx, 38xx, 39xx CPUs)
+- Overclocking support (35xx, 37xx, 38xx, 39xx CPUs)
 - Whitelist removal to use any WLAN adapter
 - Advanced menu (custom fan curve, TDP, etc)
-- Intel ME disablement via advanced menu
+- Intel ME "Soft Temporary Disable" via advanced menu

 # Before Installing
 **Please pay careful attention to this section.** .
 Ensure you're on a compatible BIOS version before beginning (check compatability [here](https://github.com/gch1p/thinkpad-bios-software-flashing-guide#bios-versions)).
 Run [IVprep](https://github.com/n4ru/IVprep) if you are not or are unsure.
 Clear any BIOS passwords or settings prior to flashing, and do a BIOS setting reset if you can.
 Ensure your ThinkPad is charged and your adapter is plugged in.
 If you intend to use a custom image, make sure you plug in ethernet prior to boot and that your image is directly accessible via URL.